-1

-1 2 THE AGRICULTURAL COUNCIL OF ARKANSAS
+1 THE AGRICULTURAL COUNCIL OF ARKANSAS

-3
+2 3 THE AGRICULTURAL COUNCIL OF ARRAINSAS

 4 RESOLUTIONS

-5 2023
+5

+6 2024

-6 7 2023
+7

 8

-9

-10 TITLE I
+9 TITLE I

-11 General Policy Statements
+10 General Policy Statements

-12
+11

-13 TITLE II
+12 TITLE II

-14 Farm Bill Policy Statements
+13 Farm Bill Policy Statements

-15
+14 -

-16 TITLE III
+15 TITLE III

-17 Policy Statements on Miscellaneous Items
+16 Policy Statements on Miscellaneous Items

-18
+17

-19 TITLE IV
+18 TITLE IV

-20 Policy Statements on State Issues
+19 Policy Statements on State Issues

-21
+20

-22 TITLE V
+21 TITLE V

+22 Commendations

-23 Commendations
+23

-24
+24 TITLE VI

-25
+25 Addendums

 26

-27

-TITLE I - General Policy Statements

-COUNCIL POLICY

-It is the permanent policy of the Agricultural Council of Arkansas (Ag Council) to represent the interests of its members in all regulatory and legislative matters related to agriculture.
-The Ag Council will always seek the advice and counsel of its members to best reflect the opinion of the majority of Ag Council members.

-Ag Council's Mission Statement: It is the mission of the Ag Council to promote agriculture, advocate on behalf of the agriculture industry, and improve the economies of the communities around us.

-The Ag Council welcomes membership to any individual, business, or organization supportive of our mission, and we encourage our membership to recruit new members.

-PUBLIC RELATIONS FOR AGRICULTURE

-The Ag Council believes it is necessary for the American public to better understand States' agriculture.
-Ag Council members recommend that the Ag Council seeks opportunities to partner with other farm and agribusiness organizations to develop public relations campaigns for agriculture in Arkansas and nationwide.

-The Ag Council remains committed to working with agriculture-based organizations to educate policymakers and the general public of the importance of agriculture.
-Such efforts should focus on the role of farmers in providing food, fiber, and fuel, while also being environmental stewards for the land, soil, air, water, and wildlife.
-The Ag Council encourages its members to consider donating to such organizations to help fulfill missions to promote the agriculture industry in Arkansas.
-The Ag Council also encourages its members to give gifts to the Agricultural Council of Arkansas Trust to help fulfill its mission to research, education, public safety, and charity on behalf of the agriculture industry in Arkansas.
-In addition, the Ag Council encourages members to consider giving to the Agricultural Development Council of the University of Arkansas Foundation and Arkansas State University.

-The Ag Council encourages other agriculture organizations to support efforts to develop and enhance check-off programs for the purpose of 1) telling agriculture's remarkable story to the American people through the media, 2) maintaining and developing markets for covered commodities, and 3) conducting research to ensure improved production and sustainable agriculture.
+1 2 TITLE I - General Policy Statements 3 4 COUNCIL POLICY 5 6 It is the permanent policy of the Agricultural Council of Arkansas (Ag Council) to represent the 7 interests of its members in all regulatory and legislative matters related to agriculture.
+The Ag 8 Council will always seek the advice and counsel of its members to best reflect the opinion of the 9 majority of Ag Council members.
+10 11 Ag Council's Mission Statement: It is the mission of the Ag Council to promote agriculture, 12 advocate on behalf of the agriculture industry, and improve the economies of the communities 13 around us.
+14 15 The Ag Council welcomes membership to any individual, business, or organization supportive of 16 our mission, and we encourage our membership to recruit new members.
+17 18 PUBLIC RELATIONS FOR AGRICULTURE 19 20 The A council believes it is necessary for the American public to better understand conjoulture 20 21 The Ag Council believes it is necessary for the American public to better understand agriculture.
+21 22 Ag Council members recommend that the Ag Council seeks opportunities to partner with other farm and agribusiness organizations to develop public relations campaigns for agriculture in 22 Arkansas and nationwide.
+23 24 25 The Ag Council remains committed to working with agriculture-based organizations to educate 26 policymakers and the general public of the importance of agriculture.
+Such efforts should focus 27 on the role of farmers in providing food, fiber, and fuel, while also being environmental stewards 28 for the land, soil, air, water, and wildlife.
+The Ag Council encourages its members to consider 29 donating to such organizations to help fulfill missions to promote the agriculture industry in 30 Arkansas.
+The Ag Council also encourages its members to give gifts to the Agricultural Council 31 of Arkansas Trust to help fulfill its mission to research, education, public safety, and charity on 32 behalf of the agriculture industry in Arkansas.
+In addition, the Ag Council encourages members 33 to consider giving to the Agricultural Development Council of the University of Arkansas 34 Foundation and Arkansas State University.
+35 36 The Ag Council encourages other agriculture organizations to support efforts to develop and 37 enhance check-off programs for the purpose of 1) telling agriculture's remarkable story to the 38 American people through the media, 2) maintaining and developing markets for covered 39 commodities, and 3) conducting research to ensure improved production and sustainable 40 agriculture.
+41 42 The Ag Council also supports efforts to encourage adoption of conservation programs and best 43 management practices.
+The Ag Council would like to support efforts to educate producers about 44 45 conservation in order to increase adoption and participation in conservation practices by farmers 45 and landowners.
+The Council wants to ensure the public of agriculture's commitment to a